CrossCoding: Medical Billing in Dentistry Course Description

 Join us for the renowned CE course that has helped thousands of dental practices increase their case acceptance and revenue by obtaining medical reimbursement.

 You should be taking advantage of cross coding and dental-to-medical billing if you provide these services:

 Rose Nierman’s Cross Coding seminar has helped thousands of dental practitioners implement medical billing for dental sleep medicine, TMD, oral surgeries, and more.

 By Billing Medical Insurance in a Dental Practice, You Can:

 - Attain higher case acceptance by making treatment more accessible to your patients.

 Nierman Practice Management has been the national leader and innovator in helping dental practices bill medical insurance for over 30 years.

 - How to integrate medical billing into your dental office for sleep apnea, TMJ, implants, oral surgery, bone grafts, CT scans, and more.

-- The importance of documentation and records, why they are vital for reimbursement.
+- The importance of documentation and records, why they are vital for medical reimbursement for dentists.

 - Verifying benefits, pre-authorizing patients’ medical insurance benefits.